-- Do not maintain as a family member on your policy: - Your former spouse after a divorce decree or annulment is final (even if a court order stipulates otherwise); or - Your child age 26 or over (unless he/she was disabled and incapable of self-support prior to age 26).
+- Do not maintain as a family member on your policy: - Your former spouse after a divorce decree or annulment is final (even if a court order stipulates otherwise); or - Your child age 26 or over (unless they were disabled and incapable of self-support prior to age 26).

-A carrier may request that an enrollee verify the eligibility of any or all Family members listed as covered under the enrollee's FEHB enrollment.
+A carrier may request that an enrollee verify the eligibility of any or all family members listed as covered under the enrollee's FEHB enrollment.